Solo: A Star Wars Story: Casting

-In January 2016, a list of actors in consideration for the role of young Han Solo was revealed, including Miles Teller, Ansel Elgort, Dave Franco, Jack Reynor, Scott Eastwood, Logan Lerman, Emory Cohen, and Blake Jenner.
+In January 2016, a list of actors in consideration for the role of young Han Solo was revealed, including Emory Cohen, Scott Eastwood, Ansel Elgort, Dave Franco, Blake Jenner, Logan Lerman, Jack Reynor, and Miles Teller.
 In March 2016, it was reported that Taron Egerton, Alden Ehrenreich, and Reynor were on a shortlist for the role.
 In May 2016, Ehrenreich was reported to have been cast as the young Han Solo, and was confirmed for the role at Star Wars Celebration Europe III two months later.
-Miller called casting the role one of "the hardest casting challenges of all time," adding that they "saw over 3,000 people for the part."
-Other actors to audition for the role included Charlie Cox, Tom Felton, Colton Haynes, Anthony Ingruber, Rami Malek, Jack O'Connell, Glen Powell, Chandler Riggs, Nick Robinson, Joshua Sasse, Aaron Taylor-Johnson, and Ed Westwick.
+Miller called casting the role one of "the hardest casting challenges of all time," adding that they "saw over 3,000 people for the part", with actors to audition for the role including Charlie Cox, Tom Felton, Colton Haynes, Luke Hemsworth, Leo Howard, Anthony Ingruber, Cameron Monaghan, Landon Liboiron, Rami Malek, Cameron Monaghan, Jack O'Connell, Tony Oller, Glen Powell, Chandler Riggs, Nick Robinson, Joshua Sasse, Aaron Taylor-Johnson, Max Thieriot, and Ed Westwick.
+(Note: Attributed to multiple references:)

 By the following October, Adria Arjona, Emilia Clarke, Kiersey Clemons, Jessica Henwick, Zoë Kravitz, Naomi Scott, and Tessa Thompson were being considered for the female lead, while Donald Glover was being considered to play a young Lando Calrissian.
 Glover was confirmed for Calrissian shortly after, with Clarke cast as the female lead the following month.
 Yahya Abdul Mateen II was a finalist for the role of Calrissian, while O'Shea Jackson Jr., Shameik Moore, Adande Thorne, and ASAP Rocky also auditioned for the role.
+(Note: Attributed to multiple references:)